ublitzjs/preprocess/src/my_thoughts.md

     1. leftSize = fileSize - processedSize
     2. maxSizeToRead = std::min(leftSize, maxChunkSize)
     3. sizeToRead = maxSizeToRead - syntaxPartialsSize
-    4. bool firstEntry = cache->pointer (if already exists - not first libuv entry)
+    4. processedSize+=sizeToRead
-    5. if cache container has nullptr: malloc(sizeToRead) and set pointer to container
+    5. bool firstEntry = cache->pointer (if already exists - not first libuv entry)
-    6. read file to the "pointer + syntaxPartialsSize" as an offset
+    6. if cache container has nullptr: malloc(sizeToRead) and set pointer to container WITHOUT MUTEXES
-    7. processedSize+=sizeToRead
+    7. read file to the "pointer + syntaxPartialsSize" as an offset
     8. if processedSize == fileSize :
         close input descriptor AND replace it in state to invalid if firstEntry (so it is first and last libuv entry -> cache dummy is in map)